christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 announced an independence referendum before the end of the year, which was sharply condemned by estonian and EU officials.

+First clashes between paramilitary forces and police followed in March and April.
+The death of two policemen made global news in late April.
+The estonian, lithuanian and latvian presiden called upon the treaty of the european union to aid against the threat of a civil war.
+A bombing of a military convoi redeploying from an excercise in Sillamae in August started a discussiom to send NRF peace keeping mission to Estonia.

 ### 2016 - Outbreak of war

 ## BLUFOR introduction and goals